10 Foods That Help with Opiate Withdrawal

 6. Organic Foods

 There’s constant debate over whether organic foods make a difference for your health.
-However, it’s clear that they’ll benefit you during a detox.
+However, it’s clear that they’ll benefit you during a drug detox treatment in Los Angeles.

 As we mentioned already, your liver has the hefty job of clearing out the toxins from the opiates.
 If there are toxins like pesticides in your food, it adds more work to the liver’s plate.
 Sticking with organic foods as much as possible will keep added toxins to a minimum.